tux3/jenkins-autoarmor/README.md

 Then on all the Jenkins slaves that you want to protect:

 - Install AppArmor,
-- Build and the autoarmor-genprof and autoarmor-wrapper using CMake
+- Build the autoarmor-genprof and autoarmor-wrapper helpers using CMake
 - Install both tools in the system PATH, and set the autoarmor-genprof helper setuid-root

 And finally in the Jenkins master's system configuration set the AppArmor mode to Enforce to start using AppArmor.